Giuliani says FBI agents interviewed him on behalf of DOJ watchdog

 He said they were “surprises in the way that we’re going to campaign to get our message out there.
 Maybe in a little bit of a different way.
 And you’ll see and I think it’ll be enormously effective.”

-He followed up the comments the following day, appearing on Fox News’ “America’s Newsroom,” saying that there was “a surprise or two that you’re going to hear about in the next few days,” adding that it was a “pretty big surprise.”
+He followed up the comments on Fox News’ “America’s Newsroom,” saying that there was “a surprise or two that you’re going to hear about in the next few days,” adding that it was a “pretty big surprise.”

 Fox Business' Thomas Holmes contributed to this report.